 The process is simple – when attending appointments at places like the DMV, eligible citizens are automatically registered.
 If uninterested, users can choose to opt out, but otherwise, registration takes no effort.
 This way, one of the hardest parts of voting is automatically completed, leading to a more secure system, and even more participating citizens.

-Three voter rights activists – Sam Oliker-Friedland, Amanda Gonzales, and Molly Woon – share their support for Secure AVR and the benefits it has already brought to U.S. voting systems.
+Three voter rights activists – Sam Oliker-Friedland, Amanda Gonzalez, and Molly Woon – share their support for Secure AVR and the benefits it has already brought to U.S. voting systems.
 This process simplifies voter registration, making it easier for eligible citizens to participate in democracy, all while engaging millions of new voters and updating highly outdated processes.

 For more stories from Skoll and Freethink, visit the hub.